 D. Step Three - Board of Regents Review: For matters that involve dismissal only, a grievant who is dissatisfied with a chancellor's or chancellor's designee's Step Two decision may appeal the decision to the Board of Regents.
 If the matter is not appealed to the Board of Regents within 30 calendar days of receipt of the Step Two A decision, the grievance will be considered ineligible for Board review.
-Upon receiving an appeal, the President of the Board of Regents Bylaws, the Committee shall conduct a review based on the record of the matter created by the impartial hearing officer, and it shall prepare recommended findings and a decision, and shall transmit them to the full Board for final action.
+Upon receiving an appeal, the President of the Board shall refer the appeal to the Board of Regents Personnel Matters Review Committee.
+In accordance with Board of Regents Bylaws, the Committee shall conduct a review based on the record of the matter created by the impartial hearing officer, and it shall prepare recommended findings and a decision, and shall transmit them to the full Board for final action.
 The full Board may confirm the Committee's decision, or it may direct a different decision.
 No further appeal shall be available to the parties.